MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/get-images.md

 ## Filter the images that Bing returns

 When you query the Web, Bing returns all relevant images that it finds.
 But what if you're only interested in animated GIFs, images that Bing found in the last week, or images found on a specific site?
-Simple, use one or more of the following query parameters to filter the images that you want.
+Simple, just use one or more of the following query parameters to filter the types of images that you want.
 For more details about these parameters and others, see [Filter query parameters](../reference/query-parameters.md#filter-query-parameters).

 - [aspect](../reference/query-parameters.md#aspect) &mdash; Filter images by aspect ratio (for example, standard or wide screen images).
 - [color](../reference/query-parameters.md#color) &mdash; Filter images by dominant color or black and white.